Saint Emmeram's Abbey: History

 Saint Wolfgang, who was made bishop in 972, ordered that a library be constructed at St. Emmeram shortly after his arrival in Regensburg.
 An active scriptorium had existed at St. Emmeram in the Carolingian period, but it is not known whether it occupied a special building, and it appears that relatively few manuscripts, of poor quality, were produced there during the early tenth century.
 Over time, some works in the scriptorium were copied by monks, some works were preserved from the Carolingian period, and others were acquired as gifts.
 The library became well supplied with works by early Christian writers such as Saint Augustine, as well as by ancient writers such as Virgil and Seneca.
 In addition to works that had an overt religious or inspirational purpose, the library held a large collection of manuscripts used in the monastery school, focusing on subjects such as logic, arithmetic, rhetoric, grammar, and even astronomy and music.
 By the early eleventh century, the library at St. Emmeram had acquired a reputation for its collection.
 Neighboring libraries began requesting to borrow books for copying.
 An eleventh-century librarian at the monastery, Froumund of Tegernsee, referred to the book room as a bibliotheca, a term implying an extensive manuscript collection.
-St. Emmeram's scriptorium in the Early Middle Ages became a significant centre of book production and illumination, the home of works such as the sacramentary of Emperor Henry II (produced between 1002 and 1014) and the Uta Codex (shortly after 1002).
+St. Emmeram's scriptorium in the Early Middle Ages became a significant centre of book production and illumination, the home of works such as the Sacramentary of Henry II (produced between 1002 and 1014 for Emperor Henry II) and the Uta Codex (shortly after 1002).
+Henry II (c.
+973/78−1024) was born in Regensburg and completed his studies here under saint bishop Wolfgang.
+As the last king of the Ottonian dynasty, he was later also canonized.

 In 1295, the counter-king Adolf of Nassau granted the abbey the regalia and made it reichsunmittelbar (i.e., an Imperial abbey, an independent sovereign power subject directly to the emperor).
+The Imperial Prelates had the same rank as the Princes of the Holy Roman Empire.